Tsinghua-gongjing/Tsinghua-gongjing.github.io/_posts/2018-05-19-circos_tableview.markdown

 ### [circos tableview](http://mkweb.bcgsc.ca/tableviewer/)

-Circos can not only show the connections between different elements, e.g., genomic regions, RNA molecules and so on.
-Another userful too tablevier can be used to display the percentage of each crosslinks among multiple relationships.
-In [RISE database](http://rise.life.tsinghua.edu.cn/statistics.html) we collected RNA-RNA interactions (RRIs) from various sources, and [tableviewer](http://mkweb.bcgsc.ca/tableviewer/) are suitable for visualization of the landscape of RRIs.
+Circos can show the connections between different elements, e.g., genomic regions, RNA molecules and so on.
+Another userful tool tableviewer can be used to display the percentage of each crosslinks among multiple relationships.
+In [RISE database](http://rise.life.tsinghua.edu.cn/statistics.html) we collected RNA-RNA interactions (RRIs) from various sources, and [tableviewer](http://mkweb.bcgsc.ca/tableviewer/) are used for visualization of the landscape of RRIs.
 Here is the example:

 ![](http://rise.life.tsinghua.edu.cn/static/data/RRI_union_deduplicates.split_full.type_dis.human.revise.svg)

-Generally we can read the txt file into pandas data frame, and use function **groupby** & **count** to count the entry for each pair of two variables.
+Generally we can read any txt file into pandas data frame, and use function **groupby** & **count** to count the entry for each pair of two variables.
 Here is the saved data frame:

 ```bash
 [zhangqf5@loginview02 data]$ cat RRI_union_deduplicates.split_full.type_dis.human.txt